Board of Directors

 Chris studied Narrative Based Medicine at the University of Toronto, which focuses on utilizing reading writing, and reflection in clinical practice and self-care.
 As a trained facilitator, she is passionate about teaching writing and art as a form of advocacy and self-care for patients and health care practitioners alike.

-Chris’ passion for learning more and educating others about her son’s condition led her to a career in fundraising at the London Children’s Health Foundation and to start the Canadian Autoinflammatory Network to support and empower others living with these rare diseases.
+Chris’ passion for learning more and educating others about her son’s condition led her to a career in fundraising and to start the Canadian Autoinflammatory Network to support and empower others living with these rare diseases.

 Fiona McArthur — Vice-President